Black-faced grassquit: Description

-A male black-faced grassquits is around 10 cm long and weighs approximately 10 g.
-It has a short conical black bill, a black head and breast with an olive green back.
+A male black-faced grassquit is around 10 cm long and weighs approximately 10 g.
+It has a short conical black bill, a black head and breast, and an olive green back.
 Females and immature birds have dull olive-grey upperparts and head, and paler grey underparts becoming whiter on the belly.

 Males on the South American mainland have more extensively black underparts, shading to a grey belly.